BugSplat-Git/bugsplat-docs/introduction/production/security-privacy-and-compliance/crash-expiry.md

 # Crash Expiry

-By default, BugSplat stores full crash data for a full calendar year \(365 days\).
+By default, BugSplat stores crash data for a full calendar year \(365 days\).
 We believe that this gives our users a valuable window to fix difficult crashes, track stability trends, and improve the performance of an application.

 However, for users who require crash data to be stored for a shorter amount of time, we have the option to specify a shorter retention period using the "Crash Expiry" option.